pflanze/functional-perl/README.md

 `lib/` directory, `export PERL5LIB=path/to/functional-perl/lib` is all that's needed.

-The normal `perl Makefile.PL; make test && make install` process should work as well.
-The repository is probably going to be split into or will produce several separate CPAN packages in the future, thus don't rely on the installation process working the way it is right now.
+To install, run the usual `perl Makefile.PL; make test && make install`.

+(The repository might be split into producing several separate CPAN packages (or even repositories?) in the future, thus don't rely too much on the installation process continuing to work the way it is right now.)

 </with_toc>